 The court found her guilty of DWI.
 It sentenced her to license suspension, probation for a year, and a fine.
 It also required Neave to submit to random alcohol tests.
 In addition, it required her to take a DWI education class and attend a victim impact panel.

 A state trooper stopped Sen. Sheldon Killpack for erratic driving in 2010.
 The trooper smelled “a strong odor of alcohol.”
 Therefore, he asked the lawmaker to take a field sobriety test.
-The officer arrested Killpack when he exercised his right to refuse.
+The officer arrested Killpack when he exercised his Constitutional right to refuse.
 He spent about two hours in jail.

 Police arrested Delegate Alex Shook of the state’s House of Delegates for DUI in 2010.
 A police officer said he pulled Skook over after seeing him driving the wrong way.
 Documents show his BAC as 0.177.
 That’s over twice the legal limit.
 He pleaded guilty and the the court fined him.